Highlights. Most consumers (88%) only buy brands they trust.

 Employer Brand Statistics

-- With 47% of recruiters agreeing, social networks are the most effective channel for growing employer brands.
+With 67% of recruiters agreeing, job boards are the most effective channel for growing employer brands.

 - A strong Talent Brand Index score leads to a 43% reduction in recruitment costs for companies hiring on LinkedIn.